CodeHalwell/yamllm/README.md

 print(metadata)
 ```

+## Tools

+### Available Tools

+YAMLLM integrates a set of specialized tools to enhance functionality:

+- **Calculator:** Executes arithmetic and mathematical operations.
+- **Web Search:** Fetches up-to-date information from the internet.
+This use the DuckDuckGo API to search the internet.
+- **Weather:** Retrieves current weather conditions and forecasts.
+This uses the OpenWeatherMap API to retrieve the current temperature, wind speed, humidity and description.
+- **Web Scraper:** Extracts data from websites for further processing.
+This uses the beautiful soup library to parse the selected website.

+These tools allow the library to handle queries that require real-time data, precise calculations, and dynamic content retrieval.

 ## Configuration
 YAMLLM uses YAML files for configuration.
 Set up a `.config` file to define the parameters for your LLM instance.
 This file should include settings such as the model type, temperature, maximum tokens, and system prompt.